endumiuz/tweaks/linux/vga-passthrough.md

 On Step 4, Select storage (I use a dedicated SSD) -> "Select or create custom storage" -> "Manage..." -> "Add Pool" -> Set "Name:" to "/dev/sdb" and set "Type:" to "disk"

+If you want to use a dedicated SSD click here. see this section.

+---

+Select "Select or create custom storage" -> Click "Manage..." -> Click "Add Pool"

+Step 1, Set "Name:" to "sdb" and "Type:" to "disk"

+Step 2, Set "Target Path" to ""? and "Source Path" to "/dev/sdb"

+Click "Create new volume"

+Set "Name" to "sdb1"

+Select the new volume and click "Choose Volume"

+Set "Bus type" to "VirtIO"

+---

 On Step 5, Tick "Customize configuration before install", click "Finish"

 ### Add a CDROM device for the virtio driver iso